AMCAS Work and Activities: How to Write & Categorize

 Cool.
 So did middle school.

 Avoid buzzwords with no context.
 If a stranger can copy and paste your description into their app and it still makes sense, then it’s too generic.
-Be specific.
-Tell a story.
-Show what you did, not what you think they want to hear.
+You need to tell a specific story only you can tell.

 2. Listing Tasks, Not Impact